Skip to main content

 Cursor AI Rules (.cursor/rules/)

-Cursor AI automatically reads .mdc (Markdown Code) files to understand your project patterns.
+Cursor AI reads .mdc (Markdown Code) files from your project to understand patterns and constraints.
+Four rule files are included.

 Included Rule Files